 Housing costs in Plympton are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Plympton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Plympton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Plympton are a mix of both white- and blue-collar jobs.
 Overall, Plympton is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Plympton who work in management occupations (13.01%), business and financial occupations (10.93%), and office and administrative support (9.55%).

 Telecommuters are a relatively large percentage of the workforce: 19.16% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Plympton is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Plympton is a great place for families with children to consider.
+First of all, many other families with children live here, making Plympton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Plympton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Plympton’s overall crime rate is lower than average for the country.

 The citizens of Plympton are very well educated compared to the average community in the nation: 34.79% of adults in Plympton have a bachelor's degree or even advanced degree.